Papers

 My research focused on studying whether new generalization of the existing construction could improve the lower bound.
 I proved a couple new results that rule out some classes of constructions from improving the lower bound.
 For instance, I showed that partition matroids are optimal for expressing the existing lower bound construction -- we can't hope to improve it by generalizing to arbitrary matroids.
 This particular result completes the reverse direction of a reduction in a 2022 paper to show an equivalence between the current lower bound construction and graph-theoretic product dimension bounds.

-I worked on this project for my Junior Paper at Princeton, advised by Matt Weinberg.
+I worked on this project for my Junior Paper at Princeton, advised by Prof. Matt Weinberg.

 Our work studies the degree sequence graphicality problem for 3-uniform hypergraphs, which asks whether a given degree sequence is realized by a 3-uniform hypergraph.
 We prove a dichotomy theorem on the complexity of this decision problem over all possible degree intervals, showing that the problem is either solvable in linear time (very easily) or NP-complete (and characterizing exactly when each case happens).

-I worked on this project with Prof. István Miklós (Rényi Institute) and two other students while at the Budapest Semesters in Mathematics.
+I worked on this project with Prof. István Miklós (Rényi Institute) and two other students while at the Budapest Semesters in Mathematics in 2024.

-I worked on research and implementations for new quantum compilation algorithms at IBM Quantum with Dr. Ali Javadi-Abhari.
+This project consisted of research and software implementations for new quantum compilation algorithms.
 I proved a new result on the space-depth tradeoff between additional qubits and additional depth in parity synthesis for Hamiltonian simulation circuits.
 Specifically, I devised a new algorithmic framework for extending the block algorithm of de Brugière et al. in a way that enables finer-grained control of the space-depth tradeoff than previously possible, by leveraging additional ancilla to proportionally parallelize the existing computations.